Your Deac’s first set of college final exams is just around the corner. Finals run December 6-11.

-Relaxation is a way to get away from the immediate pressing items so that the student can clear his/her mind and come back recharged and refreshed and able to tackle the work ahead.
-If a student doesn’t relieve tension and stress, that stress can build upon itself and can become a detriment to his/her ability to manage the end-of-semester workload.
+Relaxation helps you get away from the immediate pressing items so that the student can clear their mind and come back recharged and refreshed and able to tackle the work ahead.
+If a student doesn’t relieve tension and stress, that stress can build upon itself and can become a detriment to their ability to manage the end-of-semester workload.

 Relaxation can take many forms: